-2.5.1 Foundation
+2.4.2 Foundation

 The appliance must be installed level, on a housekeeping pad, to function properly.
 Ensure the base is securely connected to the appliance.
 Use a bubble level and make sure housekeeping pad is level before installation of appliance.
-There are four 3/4" holes in the base which may be used for 5/8" anchor bolts.
-Two of these are located inside the cabinet and the other two are outside.
-The housekeeping pad must be at least 4 inches in height.
+There are five 3/4" holes in the base which may be used for 5/8" anchor bolts.
+Two of these are located inside the cabinet and the other three are outside.
+The housekeeping pad is recommended to be 4 inches but no less than 1 inch in height on the ST2500-ST5000.
+On the ST6000 and ST-8000, the housekeeping pad MUST BE 4 inches minimum.